Bigg Boss 11’s Akash Dadlani Is Back With ‘Bang Bang’ & Shilpa Shinde Is The First One To Watch It!

 Sapna Choudhary & Akash

-Not just Shilpa, his inmate Sapna Choudhary was also seen requesting viewers to watch ‘Bang Bang'.
+Not just Shilpa, his inmate Sapna Choudhary was also seen requesting the fans to watch ‘Bang Bang'.
 Sapna shared the video and wrote, "#SapnaChoudhary wishes @iacashdadlani for his Upcoming Music Video #BangBang." - (sic)

-Akash & Mahesh Bhatt Doing The ‘Bang Bang’ Movements
+Akash & Mahesh Bhatt Doing The ‘Bang Bang’ Moves

 Akash has been busy after the show recording songs with artistes like Pawni Pandey.
-Recently, he was also spotted with Mahesh Bhatt, in which the veteran film-maker was seen doing the Bang Bang movements with Akash!
+Recently, he was also spotted with Mahesh Bhatt, in which the veteran film-maker was seen doing the Bang Bang moves with Akash!

 Mahesh Bhatt Praises Akash